tonykolomeytsev/figx/docs/src/reference/1-profiles.md

 # Profiles Reference

-This document describes all built-in import profiles available in figmagic.
-Profiles can be configured in the root `.figmagic.toml` file and extended to create custom import configurations.
+This document describes all built-in import profiles available in FigX.
+Profiles can be configured in the root `.figxconfig.toml` file and extended to create custom import configurations.

 ## Profile Types
 1. Image Profiles